 Clash is available on Kindle, paperback.

-The second book in the saga, Paths to Freedom, will be available soon.
+The second book in the saga, Paths to Freedom is available.

 Now as to other facts about me: